-Counterfactual inference based methods usually focus on refining the training procedure, i.e., embedding the counterfactual inference process into the training procedure.
-Counterfactual synthesising methods \cite{agarwal2020towards, chen2020counterfactual, yue2021counterfactual, mao2021generative} have proved their effectiveness in many tasks.
-Embedding counterfactual inference into models can effectively eliminate the data bias within data.
-A novel counterfactual framework \cite{niu2021counterfactual} gives us insight on this potential.
-However, spatial-temporal data is often entangled and heterogeneous, which make the data bias is hard to understand and modeling.
-Therefore, how to model a proper counterfactual synthesising process is a potential direction of data debiasing in spatial-temporal representation.
+Counterfactual inference-based methods usually focus on refining the training procedure, i.e., embedding the counterfactual inference process into the training procedure.
+Counterfactual synthesizing methods \cite{agarwal2020towards, chen2020counterfactual, yue2021counterfactual, mao2021generative} have proved their effectiveness in many tasks.
+Embedding counterfactual inference into models can effectively eliminate data bias within the data.
+A novel counterfactual framework \cite{niu2021counterfactual} gives us insight into this potential.
+However, visual data is often entangled and heterogeneous, which makes the data bias hard to understand and model.
+Therefore, how to model a proper counterfactual synthesizing process is a potential direction of data debiasing in visual representation.